Меню:

 *** 1 failure detected in test suite "Mock example"

-That's all for mocking part.
-More information you can find in documentation for Google mock framework, where you can find also many examples of its usage.
+That's all for the mocking part.
+More information you can find in documentation for Google mock framework, where you can also find many examples of its usage.

 Additional information

-There are a lot of additional sources of information — books, study courses, articles, etc. For example:
+There is a lot of additional sources of information — books, study courses, articles, etc. For example:

 blog comments powered by Disqus